Last fact-checked: 6 December 2018

 3: Returning to the dentist for fitting and any necessary adjustments

-The process varies slightly, depending on whether you are having any extractions, or just getting new a new set of dentures.
-A new set of dentures may involve 2 or 3 appointments, whereas if you have extractions it may be 4 or 5.
-After extractions you will be given a ‘healing denture’ which is softer than a conventional denture, allowing your gums time to heal.
+The process varies slightly, depending on whether you are having extractions, or just getting new a new set of dentures.
+If you're having extractions, you will be given a ‘healing denture’ which is softer than a conventional denture, allowing your gums time to heal.
 This usually takes around three months, after which you will return to your dentist for permanent dentures.

-1: Partial dentures - These are used only when there are gaps in your dentition.
-They usually attach over the existing teeth.
+1: Partial dentures.
+Used only when there are gaps in your dentition and usually attach over the existing teeth.

-2: Conventional (full) dentures – These are used to replace all the teeth in the upper or lower jaw.
+2: Conventional (full) dentures.
+Replace all the teeth in the upper or lower jaw.

-3: Immediate dentures – These are the healing dentures that are placed after your teeth have been extracted.
+3: Immediate dentures.
+Healing dentures placed after your teeth have been extracted.

-4: Overdentures – These are attached to the stumps of broken teeth, which help to support and stabilize the dentures.
+4: Overdentures.
+Attached to the stumps of broken teeth, which help to support and stabilize the dentures.